 - Build support for ticket sales

-Before getting started, you’ll need a Bubble account (sign up here - it’s free).
 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your no-code Eventbrite clone.

-We also recommend understanding how to create and edit user accounts, which we’ve previously covered in our other How To guides.
+For this clone, you'll need to know how to create and edit user accounts, which we’ve previously covered in our other How To guides.

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.